CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 }
 ```

 Note: **regular expressions** may be new to you but they are very powerful and also quite complicated.
-We don't have time to teach you the inticacies of "regex" here but you can find numerous resources on the web and in the JavaScript documentation:
+We don't have time to teach you the intricacies of "regex" here but you can find numerous resources on the web and in the JavaScript documentation:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions

 Note also that this validation can also be performed in the browser because it doesn't involve any database interaction.
 This is a faster and less costly (in terms of network traffic) approach and should be used where practical.
 It makes user correction of mistakes quicker and more natural and can be done on a per item basis.